LibreQoE/LibreQoS/docs/Quickstart/configuration.md

 ### Manual Editing

 - Modify the ShapedDevices.csv file using your preferred spreadsheet editor (LibreOffice Calc, Excel, etc), following the template file - ShapedDevices.example.csv
 - Circuit ID is required.
 Must be a string of some sort (int is fine, gets parsed as string).
 Must NOT include any number symbols (#).
+Every circuit needs a unique CircuitID - they cannot be reused.
+Here, circuit essentially means customer location.
+If a customer has multiple locations on different parts of your network, use a unique CircuitID for each of those locations.
-- An IPv4 address or IPv6 address is required for each entry.
+- At least one IPv4 address or IPv6 address is required for each entry.
 - The Access Point or Site name should be set in the Parent Node field.
 Parent Node can be left blank for flat networks.
 - The ShapedDevices.csv file allows you to set minimum guaranteed, and maximum allowed bandwidth per subscriber.
 - The minimum allowed plan rates for Circuits are 2Mbit.
 Bandwidth min and max should both be above that threshold.